 Moira Black qualified as a chartered accountant with PricewaterhouseCoopers and was admitted to the partnership in 1984, specialising in corporate taxation and finance.
 She withdrew from the partnership in 1993 on her appointment as Chairman of Riverside Community Healthcare NHS Trust.
 Since then she has held a number of non-executive appointments, mainly in the public sector.
 She is currently an Independent Member of Council of Brunel University, London and chairman of its Finance Committee.
 She was appointed CBE in 1998 for services to consumers and healthcare.

 Alison Guthrie (Optometry)

 Alison Guthrie is a registered optometrist and dispensing optician; she has a longstanding interest in low vision management and service provision.
 In the last 15 years she has been involved with visually impaired patients within the hospital eye service in both macular and low vision clinics.
-In addition she is involved in optometrist undergraduate training, postgraduate assessment and examining, fitness to practice and within the voluntary sector working in sub-saharan Africa.
-She is currently researching quality of life changes that result from vision loss.
+In addition she is involved in optometrist undergraduate training, postgraduate assessment and examining, fitness to practice and works in the voluntary sector in sub-saharan Africa.
+She is currently researching the quality of life changes that result from vision loss.